Mexico’s Earthquakes Sep 7 & 19, 2017

 Another strong earthquake, magnitude 7.1, hit Mexico at around 1:14 p.m. local time on September 19, 2017.
 The epicenter was in the state of Puebla, not far from Mexico City.
 This earthquake, which came to pass 12 days after the last major seismic event and precisely on the anniversary of Mexico’s devastating 1985 earthquake, caused loss of life and structural damage to buildings in the capital as well some places in states surrounding the capital.

 Earthquakes are naturally-occurring phenomena most commonly caused by a sudden release of energy from the planet’s crust, or movement of ‘fault lines’ deep beneath the Earth’s surface which cause seismic waves to occur.
 Other events—such as volcano eruptions and major landslides can also cause them.

-The Richter Scale (RS), popularly quoted to convey the magnitude of earthquakes, does so using a non-linear scale, which can confuse the untrained ear when hearing about magnitudes of earthquakes.
+The Richter Scale (RS), popularly quoted to convey the magnitude of earthquakes, does so using a non-linear scale, which can be confusing.
 For example, a magnitude of 2 on the RS is equivalent to about the power of 450 kilograms of dynamite, whereas a magnitude of 8 is equivalent to 15 million tons of dynamite; and an 8.5 equivalent to 84 million tons of dynamite.

 Although all countries are subject to earth tremors and quakes, some countries are more prone to large earthquakes than others.
 Small earthquakes happen daily and Mexico is also susceptible to potentially large earthquakes, along with most of the western edge of the North American continent, due in part (but not exclusively) to the tectonic boundary between the Pacific Plate and the North American Plate that resides near there.